Honours (Higher) Diploma on

 - OR Organisational Behaviour

-**three Subjects may be studied if preferred - ask the College for details.
+**both Subjects may be studied if preferred - please ask the College for details.

 Summarised details of each course comprising the Honours Diploma: